vsanthanam/Ombi/README.md

 ## Introduction

-Ombi is a simple library built on top of `URLSession` and `Combine` that makes it very easy to make asynchronous network requests with reactive programming.
+Ombi is a simple library built on top of [URLSession](https://developer.apple.com/documentation/foundation/urlsession) and [Combine](https://developer.apple.com/documentation/combine) that makes it very easy to execute asynchronous network requests using reactive programming APIs.
-It requires Combine to work correctly, and does not support Swift runtime environments that do not support Combine.
+It requires Combine to work correctly, and does not support Swift runtime environments that do not also support Combine.

 ### Installation